 How to Apply

 Before applying, please first review these guidelines and our FAQ page online.
-Then, contact the Community Foundation staff to discuss your potential project and your funding needs.
-We recommend that you contact us before starting your application, and at least one week in advance of the application deadline.
+After you’ve read all of our online information, contact the Community Foundation staff to discuss your potential project and your funding needs.
+We ask that you contact us after reading our website, but before starting your application, and at least one week in advance of the application deadline.

 Please be sure that all of your organization’s past grants are fully paid and closed, and that your organization has submitted all required final reports.

-Once you’ve closed all past grants and contacted staff to discuss your project, you may click here to apply online.
+Once you’ve closed all past grants, submitted all required final reports, and contacted staff to discuss your project, you may click here to apply online.

-NEW in 2016!!
-Introducing the EZ App!
-If you are requesting $5,000 or less, and your organization has received — and successfully completed — a Community Enrichment Grant from us within the past three years (36 months), you may be eligible to use our EZ App — our new, shorter and easier grant application.
+EZ App: If you are requesting $5,000 or less, and your organization has received — and successfully completed — a Community Enrichment Grant from us within the past three years (36 months), you may be eligible to use our EZ App — our shorter and easier grant application.
 The EZ App runs on the same deadline as our full application, and will be reviewed on the same timeframe.
 However, before you can access the EZ App, your request must first be preapproved for the EZ App by our staff.
 Not all grant projects will be eligible.
 Please see our FAQ for more information, and contact us at 252-261-8838 to see if your project is eligible.

 If You Receive a Grant

 Grant Payments: Community Enrichment Grants are intended to reimburse an organization for its expenses and should be used within one year from the grant award date.
-If funds are left unspent at the end of the year, the grant recipient may contact the Community Foundation for an extension, or the funds will be returned to the endowment.
+If awarded funds may be left unspent at the end of 12 months, the grant recipient may contact the Community Foundation to request a grant extension.
+Otherwise, unspent funds will be returned to the endowment.
 Click here to download our Procedures for Grant Reimbursement.

 We require that all Community Enrichment Grant recipients: